osohq/oso/docs/content/python/new-roles/getting-started.md

 group permissions into **roles**, and assign these roles to users.
-This is known as **Role-Based Access Control (RBAC).** The SQLAlchemy roles library extends the ``Oso`` core library with built in configuration, data model and enforcement of roles based access control.
+This is known as **Role-Based Access Control (RBAC).** The SQLAlchemy roles library extends the ``Oso`` core library with built in configuration, data modeling and enforcement of roles based access control.

 In this guide, we'll walk through the basics of starting to use the SQLAlchemy roles library, using the [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react) application as an example.
 GitClub is a SPA (single-page application) that uses Flask and SQLAlchemy for the backend, with a React frontend.

-## Installation

 To install **GitClub** to run alongside this tutorial, follow the **TODO**
 [README]().

+## Installation

+To install SQLAlchemy roles, ask Steve to ship you his laptop. **TODO**

 ## Setting up the Oso Instance

 Oso is a library that we use in our application for authorization.
+It requires no additional infrastructure.
+Instead, the SQLAlchemy library helps you authorize data in your existing data store.
+Data required for authorization (like role assignment) is stored in the same database as the rest of your application data.

 First, we'll cover some of the basics of integrating Oso into our application.

-The ``Oso`` class is the entrypoint to using Oso in our application.
+The `Oso` class is the entrypoint to using Oso in our application.
 We usually will have a global instance that is created during application initialization, and shared across requests.
 In a Flask application, you may attach this instance to the global flask object, or the current